 From the moment that BitCoin became global news, the desire to explore the world of cryptocurrency was somewhat inevitable.
-Since BitCoin’s release onto the market into 2009, other cryptocurrencies, such as Ethereum, Litecoin, Tether and Dogecoin, have been released, eager to take advantage of what seemed like a craze but is slowly becoming a very real way of making money and even buying things.
+Since BitCoin’s release onto the market into 2009, other cryptocurrencies, such as Ethereum, Litecoin, Tether and Dogecoin, have been released, eager to take advantage of what seemed like a craze but is slowly becoming a popular phenomenon.

 In many ways, it was somewhat inevitable that cryptocurrency and football would cross paths at some point, given the financial extremes that the latter reaches on a seemingly weekly basis.
 So, it is that Socios launched, offering football supporters the chance to ‘influence’ their team by buying and trading in fan tokens.
 The question is, what does this entail and is it likely to last the distance?